fango256/pr-template/.github/PULL_REQUEST_TEMPLATE/high.md

 - [ ] Full time developer to review PR
 - [ ] Regression testing

-- [ ] Lead developer to review PR and Discuss approach taken with Software Engineering Manager / CIO before release is made.
+- [ ] Lead developer to review PR or 2 Full time developers to review PR